 An external attending the exam is asked to prepare and send to the Graduate Coordinator, at lease one week in advance of the examination, a brief written commentary (approximately 2-3 pages) on the structure, methodology, and findings of the thesis, for the reference of both the candidate and supervisor.
-The commentary should not be given to the student prior to the examination.
+The commentary should not be given to the student prior to the examination, but should be provided to both the supervisor and student following the exam.